alanrogers/agar22/legofit/README.md

   Quechua population is used instead of Europe.

 * bougainville: as above, but with Bougainville instead of Europe.

-The complete analysis involves several steps, which are detailed in the tutorial.
-Here's a brief synopsis.

-1. Quality control and tabulation.
-This step reads data in .vcf format, removes sites of low quality, calls ancestral alleles, and tabulates the frequencies of nucleotide site patterns.
-It works with large data files and is best done on a compute cluster.
-We end up with 51 small files, 1 describing site pattern frequencies in the full data set, and 50 describing those in bootstrap replicates.

-2. Write a file in .lgo format, which describes the model of history whose parameters you wish to estimate.

-3. Use this model to run legofit 51 times: once for the full data, and once for each bootstrap replicate.

-It's okay to jump from here straight to the final step, which involves making graphs of the results and calculating bepe (the "bootstrap estimate of predictive error") to see how well the model fits the data.

-It's also possible to improve the fit by doing additional legofit runs and by re-expressing the free variables in terms of (uncorrelated) principal components.
-The tutorial has details.

-In the workshop, we won't have time for a full analysis.
-We've done step 1 for you.
-During the workshop, you can choose between several data sets, which focus on different parts of the world.
-You'll do 2 and 3 during the workshop.

 Before the workshop starts, please try to install legofit on your own computer.
 Instructions can be found in the tutorial.
 We'll spend some